willthames/octopress/source/_posts/2012-09-17-glasshouse-50km.markdown

 mainly the ascents that hit me hard, but also the increase in temperature.
 By the time I got to checkpoint 5 I was definitely walking a lot more often!

-{% img img-polaroid /images/beerwah.jpg View from Checkpoint 5 %}
+{% img img-thumbnail /images/beerwah.jpg View from Checkpoint 5 %}

 At checkpoint 5 I took on some more food and also refilled the camelbak before heading on for the next epic bit.
 I made a catastrophic error at what